-Hurley House is really a restaurant with rooms, and what a restaurant it is: in 2017, AA named it a five-star restaurant with rooms and awarded it two Rosettes for culinary excellence, and it won the Open Table Diners’ Choice award.
-Book the private dining room (which seats up to 22 people) for an extra-special dinner; folding doors open onto the terrace, so you can dine alfresco when it’s warm.
+Hurley House is really a restaurant with rooms, and what a restaurant it is.
+Book the private dining room (which seats up to 28 people) for an extra-special dinner; folding doors open onto the terrace, so you can dine alfresco when it’s warm.
 If you’re planning a bigger do, the large, gardens let you bump up your guest list to up to 300.

 Our pick for a cosy weekend away would be the HH Superior Room with a private terrace: planted with softly-scented flowers and dotted with alfresco seating, it’s the ideal spot for a morning cup of tea.
 Inside, the room is decorated in classic, English country house-style with a touch of Shaker cosiness (wooden floors, beamed ceilings and neutral colours).
 Thanks to the underfloor heating, super-soft bedding and spa-quality bathrooms, every room feels well thought-out and comfortable: you’ll be especially glad of this after several wind-blown, mud-spattered country walks…